-The PHA may only reject documentation of an SSN provided by an applicant or participant if the document is not an original document, if the original document has been altered, mutilated, or is not legible, or if the document appears to be forged.
+The PHA may only reject documentation of an SSN provided by an applicant or participant if the document is not an original document, or if the original document has been altered, mutilated, is illegible, or appears to be forged.

 The HACB will explain to the applicant or participant the reasons the document is not acceptable and request that the individual obtain and submit acceptable documentation of the SSN to the HACB within ninety (90) days.